Schools in Mizoram to reopen for Class 10 & 12 students from Jan 22 | Education

 Any individual, who is returning from other parts ofthe country, will have to be placed under quarantine atdesignated facility but those who produce RT-PCR or TreuNatlabs negative test certificate, which is not older than fourdays, will be exempted from the quarantine protocol.

-Any state resident, who goes outside and return to thestate within four days, need not go for quarantine.
+Any state resident, who goes outside and returns tothe state within four days, need not go for quarantine.

 Night curfew will remain in force in Aizawl and otherdistrict headquarters from 8.30 pm to 4.30 am every day tillfurther orders, it added.